 - Giving false information.

 It shall be within the discretionary authority of Marion County Sheriff’s Office staff to determine the appropriateness of the conduct of all visitors and reserves the right to remove visiting privileges temporarily or indefinitely.

-Mobility Impaired Inmates or Visitors
+Mobility Impaired Adults in Custody or Visitors

 The Jail is not responsible for lost or stolen items.
 Please secure your property prior to your visit.
 We recommend the following:

 - Leave items with a friend or family member.

 - Leave items in the unlocked cabinets provided in lobby (the Jail does not accept any responsibility for the items stored in these cabinets).